oracle-livelabs/database-maa/zdm-physical-online-with-backup/source-db-provision/source-db-provision.md

      ![Image showing available Marketplace Database Images](./images/db-image-options.png " ")

+   Please make a note of the exact database version with Release Update since it will be required in next Lab.

 6. Ensure to select the correct compartment in your tenancy and then click on **Launch Instance**.

    ![Image showing selection for compartment](./images/compartment.png)